Flipper-XFW/Xtreme-Firmware/readme.md

 - Updated Compiler to accept WIP SDK
 - Updated Compiler to just stfu about non-fatal problems
 - Updated some NFC stuff
+- Updated Weather App
+- Updated

 - Added multiple Animation profiles to fit your style
 - Added new API Routes for Locale settings
+- Added Applications to new Locale setting
 - Added scrolling view for long file names in browser
 ```